CASE STUDY : THE SORTAL USER EXPERIENCE

 Sortal WEB APP

-Currently in development, the Sortal team is now porting the app technology into a web platform for business image management.
+Currently in pilot trials with early customers, Sortal is now a web platform for business digital asset management for SMEs.
 This needs to be responsive for both desktop and mobile use.
 A big part of this is user experience research and design, managing expectations and deeply understanding customers' businesses requirements.

 How I work

-I have 10+ years experience working with innovative and creative solutions in a range of different work environments.
+I have 16+ years experience working with innovative design and creative solutions in a range of different work environments.

 I interface the needs of people with technology solutions such as CRMs, collection and information management systems, administrative workflows, customer journey mapping, eLearning platforms, and mobile app development.